aneoconsulting/ArmoniK/infrastructure/quick-deploy/gcp/multi-stages/README.md

 - `ARMONIK_BUCKET_NAME`: is the name of S3 bucket in which `.tfsate` will be safely stored
 - `ARMONIK_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for ArmoniK
 - `KEDA_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for [KEDA](https://keda.sh/)
-- `PUBLIC_ACCESS_gke`: is boolean defining whether the GKE to be deployed should have a public access
+- `PUBLIC_ACCESS_GKE`: is boolean defining whether the GKE to be deployed should have a public access
 - `TERRAFORM_PLUGINS`: directory path where save Terraform plugins

 **Warning:** `ARMONIK_SUFFIX` must be *UNIQUE* to allow resources to have unique name in GCP